What Is A Discretionary Trust?

 John creates a discretionary trust for his children.
 Sam’s trust distributes income to Sam after he reaches the age of 21 and the principal distributes at age 50.
 If Sam divorces at 48, his spouse will not be able to touch the amounts in the principal of the discretionary trust due to it not yet distributed.

 By incorporating discretionary trusts into your estate plan, the trusts will minimize estate taxes as assets pass from your children to your grandchildren (referred to as “generation-skipping planning”).
 The trust can also be designed to dictate who will inherit what is left in each beneficiary’s trust if the beneficiary dies.
 This will keep the assets in the family.

 The end goal of a discretionary trust is to protect a beneficiary’s inheritance from creditors, and divorcing spouses, avoid estate taxes when the beneficiary dies, and ultimately pass to the beneficiaries of your choice.

 If you are concerned that your children, grandchildren, or other beneficiaries will not have the skills required to manage and invest their inheritance or will lose their inheritance in a lawsuit or divorce, then consult with our office.
 We can discuss how to incorporate discretionary trusts into your estate plan or create a new estate plan.
-(818) 649-9110.
+Call us at (818) 649-9110.